rpicamera/PiZCamCard/README.md

 This one is for pi zero camera with lens, like this one:  http://www.ebay.co.uk/itm/152533848844

 ### How to use it?
 You may alreay get it if you saw the files.
-Well, very simple and straitforward, what you need to do is
+Well, very simple and straightforward, what you need to do is

 * Firstly print the bmp file on A4 paper with no scale (normally it will automatically add an edge so it needs to be set as no scale and 100%).